-Where there is a significant concern about a student being unable able to participate fully and satisfactorily in their academic studies as a result of a new or recurring disability, illness, mental health condition, or wellbeing, the first stage of the 'Support to Study' procedure should commence.
+Where there is a significant concern about whether a student is able to participate fully and satisfactorily in their academic studies as a result of a new or recurring disability, illness, mental health condition, or wellbeing, the first stage of the 'Support to Study' procedure should commence.

 The procedure would usually commence at Stage 1.
-However, if the level of concern is judged to be very serious, the College may decide that the student needs to immediately commence the procedure at Stage 2 or 3, as appropriate.
+However, if the level of concern is judged to be very serious, the sixth form/college may decide that the student needs to immediately commence the procedure at Stage 2 or 3, as appropriate.